AlexThePolygonal/cpp-stateful-templates/README.md

 The primitive stateful operations are defined in the namespace `type_var`.

-In the stateful metaprogramming paradigm, each type name can be thought of  _variable_ which refers to another variable, as in Python.
-Because C++ templates are untyped, there are no restrictions on the contents of a variable at all.
+In the stateful metaprogramming paradigm, each type name can be thought of as a _variable_ which refers to another entity, similar to how variables work in Python.
+Because C++ template parameters themselves are not type-restricted, there are effectively no conditions on what a 'variable' can refer to.
 For example:
 ```cpp